zKiwiko/Toriel-IDE/README.md

 }
 ```

-## True Project Structuring
+## Project Structuring

 "True Project Structuring" refers to the ability of organizing your code into multiple different files.
-Toriel supports this idea in a robust way.
+Toriel supports this idea in a robust way since Zen Studio lacks that ability.

 **NOTE**: These features cannot be used with Standalone files, they can only be used inside project directories.